Kambiz Hosseini

-Kambiz Hosseini (کامبیز حسینی, born 1 August 1975 in Rasht) is an Iranian political satirist, actor, television host, and radio host.
+Kambiz Hosseini (کامبیز حسینی, born 1 August 1975 in Tehran) is an Iranian political satirist, actor, television host, and radio host.
 He is the host of Paradox, a Podcast series that airs on Radio Farda.
 He was the host of Poletik, a satirical news program that airs on Radio Farda, as well as weekly podcast on human rights in Iran, Five in the Afternoon.
 He created and hosted the successful and critically acclaimed TV show Parazit on Voice of America from 2009-2012.

 Early life

 Hosseini grew up in the Iranian cities of Rasht and Mashhad.
 He studied dramatic literature and acting in Iran and the US.
 He has written, directed and acted in many stage plays and radio and TV shows in Iran and the US.
 Hosseini immigrated to the United States in 2000.
 He eventually settled in Washington D.C. and worked for Radio Free Europe and as an art critic for Voice of America before launching Parazit.